 Can CBD Help With Triaditis in Cats?

 To keep it short, CBD is not meant to prevent, treat or cure any diseases or ailments.
+The FDA has not yet recognized any benefits of CBD, and, as such, we advise you to do your own research before using.

 - Cannabinoid receptors – these reside on the surface of cells throughout the mammalian body.